Physician Assistant, M.M.S.

 -

-Students are required to obtain a criminal background check and undergo drug testing through Saint Louis University just after matriculation and again before clinical rotations begin.
-A positive background check or drug screen could have serious consequences for the student including forfeiture of any or all clinical rotations and/or inability to complete the program.
+Students are required, at the least, to obtain a criminal background check and undergo drug testing before matriculation and again before clinical rotations begin.
+A positive background check or drug screen could have serious consequences for a student including forfeiture of any or all clinical rotations and/or inability to complete the program.
 The potential to sit for the Physician Assistant National Certifying Exam (PANCE) may also be impacted.
 Additionally, many state regulatory and governing organizations will not grant a license, registration or other similar professional practice document if there is a positive criminal background check or drug screen.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.